VUEngine/vuengine.github.io/documentation/user-guide/stages.md

 }
 ```

-The `Actor` has helper methods to propagate calls related to animations, like play, pause, stop, etc., to the attached `VisualComponent`s.
-This class basically facades the interactions to control `Sprite`s’ animations.
+The [Actor](/documentation/api/class-actor/) has helper methods to propagate calls related to animations, like play, pause, stop, etc., to the attached [VisualComponent](/documentation/api/class-visualcomponent/)s.
+This class basically facades the interactions to control [Sprite](/documentation/api/class-sprite/)s’ animations.

 ```cpp
 /// Play the animation with the provided name.